Matt Damon Reveals The Vain Reason Behind Trump's Movie Cameos

 President Donald Trump has a plethora of movie and television credits that most budding actors can only dream of.

-But according to movie star Matt Damon, it’s not down to the way he delivers his lines ― and is actually more about directors playing the game to gain permission to film on his property.
+But according to movie star Matt Damon, it’s not because of the way Trump delivers his lines.
+Actually, it’s more about directors playing the game to gain permission to film on his property.

-“The deal was that if you wanted to shoot in one of his buildings, you had to write him in a part,” Damon revealed to The Hollywood Reporter in a wide-ranging interview published online Friday.
+“The deal was that if you wanted to shoot in one of his buildings, you had to write him in a part,” Damon told The Hollywood Reporter in a wide-ranging interview published online Friday.

-“(Director) Martin Brest had to write something in ‘Scent of a Woman’ — and the whole crew was in on it,” he claimed.
-“You have to waste an hour of your day with a bullshit shot: Donald Trump walks in and Al Pacino’s like, “Hello, Mr. Trump!” — you had to call him by name — and then he exits.”
+“[Director] Martin Brest had to write something in ‘Scent of a Woman’ — and the whole crew was in on it,” Damon claimed.
+“You have to waste an hour of your day with a bullshit shot: Donald Trump walks in and Al Pacino’s like, ‘Hello, Mr. Trump!’ — you had to call him by name — and then he exits.”

 Essentially, “you waste a little time so that you can get the permit, and then you can cut the scene out,” Damon explained.
 “But I guess in ‘Home Alone 2’ they left it in.”

-Damon’s claim appears to stack up, as “Scent of a Woman” actor Chris O’Donnell recounted a similar version of events to late night TV host Conan O’Brien back in April.
+Damon’s claim appears to stack up, as “Scent of a Woman” actor Chris O’Donnell recounted a similar version of events to late-night TV host Conan O’Brien back in April:

-“It was explained to us that in order for us to film at the Plaza (Hotel in New York City, which Trump then owned), we had a little walk-on part for Donald and Marla (Maples, Trump’s then wife),” said O’Donnell.
+“It was explained to us that in order for us to film at the Plaza [Hotel in New York City, which Trump then owned], we had a little walk-on part for Donald and Marla [Maples, Trump’s wife at the time],” O’Donnell said.

 The scene was indeed later consigned to the cutting room floor, however.

-Damon also rallied against Trump for failing to fully condemn white supremacist violence in Charlottesville earlier this month, and called his “many sides” comment “abhorrent.”
+Damon also railed against Trump for failing to fully condemn white supremacist violence in Charlottesville, Virginia, and called his “many sides” comment “abhorrent.”

-“A lot of people, myself included, are really waking up to the extent of the existing racism, and it’s so much worse than I naively thought,” said Damon.
-“I just feel naïve at this point.”
+“A lot of people, myself included, are really waking up to the extent of the existing racism, and it’s so much worse than I naively thought,” Damon said.
+“I just feel naive at this point.”